CHOOSING YOUR LAYERS

 Keep in Mind: Thicker & More Elaborate Doesn’t Always Mean Better

-And while we embrace fancy extras for those that want them, they’re certainly not necessary, and in some cases not even desirable
+And while we embrace fancy extras for those that want them, they’re certainly not necessary, and in some cases not even desirable.

 A Support Layer Is Typically:

-Pocketed Coils, Latex Foam, or PolyFoam
+Pocketed Coils, Latex Foam, Wool Mats, or PolyFoam

 A Comfort Layer Is Typically: